-- What do we do exactly in the step?
+- What exactly are we doing in this step?

 - How well does it work?